SpiroCx/puttyCluster/README.md

 ### ToDo

 * Add sanity checking to the launchers.
-It throws and error for invalid/paths commands.
+The script throws and error for invalid paths/commands.
 Script still works ok (doesn't crash) but it's ugly.
 * Find space for the label "Select Monitor" above the monitor selection radio buttons
 * Make the hotkeys configurable
+* Add escape key (= Cancel) for launcher config windows
+* Add shortcuts for Always On Top, Single Filter toggle and the 5 title match expresssions
+* Do the same for the 5 x tile match edit boxes as I did for the Launchers - move them to a separate INI file, then add buttons to cycle through multiple versions.

 ### license
 * free as in free beer and free as in free speech